doctral/LeetCode/Software Design & Related/System Design/SOLID Principles/readme.md

 1. Every class should have only one job to do.
 2. Following SRP leads to lower coupling and higher cohesion
 3. Mang small classes with distinct responsibilities result in a more flexible design
+4. It makes code easier to be followed, understood, debugged, removed, and refactored.

 ## Open-Close Principle (OCP)
 1. A software module or class should be open for extension and closed for modification.